Azure-Samples/azure-search-sample-data/README.md

 ## Famous-speeches

 This folder includes 4 PDF files of famous American speeches by Abraham Lincoln, John F. Kennedy, and Martin Luther King.
 These files are used to demonstrate entity recognition and custom entity lookup.
+The custom entity definition file that provides the lookup entities is located with the Postman collection.

 **Used in:** [Custom Entity Lookup skill (Postman collection)](https://github.com/Azure-Samples/azure-search-postman-samples/tree/master/skill-examples/custom-entity-lookup-skill)